-To choose the right background, you need to ask yourself what kind of ambience you want to set for your images.
+To choose the right background, you need to ask yourself what kind of ambiance you want to set for your images.

-For example, if you photograph a cup of coffee on wrinkled fabric, it looks like breakfast in bed – it’s cosy.
-If instead, the coffee is on a wooden table, you’re already placing the viewer in the kitchen or a coffee shop – you’re up and active.
+For example, if you photograph a cup of coffee on wrinkled fabric, it looks like breakfast in bed – it’s cozy.
+If, instead, the coffee is on a wooden table, you’re already placing the viewer in the kitchen or a coffee shop – you’re up and active.

 The rule doesn’t just apply to a flat backdrop.
 If you’re photographing a bouquet of flowers, are they outside?
 Do you see a garden in the back?
 Or is it happening indoors?
 What do you see behind them?